josokw/HopfieldANN/README.md

 Building
 --------

-Use Cmake to build application in build directory:
+Use Cmake to build the application in the build directory:

     mkdir build
     cd build